BrandonGinos/BrandonGinos/README.md

 <p align="center"> I began my journey with Data Science as a geologist who was thirsty for data, as in my opinion data is power </p>

-<p align="center"> My enthusiasm for technology is what drives me to constantly challenge myself and learn new things.
-Witnessing the incredible advancements in technology and how it impacts our daily lives has left me in awe.
-I am dedicated to being a part of this exciting journey, and I can't wait to see where it takes me. </p>
+<p align="center"> I am a highly motivated Data Analyst with skills in SQL, Python, and Tableau.
+I enjoy absorbing data and looking for trends and potentialcorelations where others just see numbers.
+I love Geology, Offroading, Being Outdoors absorbing nature. </p>

 <p align="center"> 📫  If you're interested in any of my work, or want to collaborate, feel free to reach out! </p>